Louis C. Fraina: Left wing socialist (1909-1916)

 Fraina came to socialism as a youth, later stating that he had joined (and quickly departed) the Socialist Party of America in 1909.
 Fraina seems to have been greatly influenced by the writings of Daniel DeLeon, editor of the newspaper of the rival Socialist Labor Party of America, a party which Fraina joined shortly after his departure from the SPA.
 Fraina was an enthusiastic convert to the SLP, making public speeches on revolutionary socialism and the SLP's ideas about revolutionary industrial unionism.
 He made streetcorner speeches in New York City every weekend in good weather, learning the art of public oratory in the trenches and mastering the loud and dramatic form of presentation needed to captivate strangers when speaking from a soapbox.

 By 1910, Fraina was writing voluminously for the daily newspaper published by the SLP.
 According to Fraina's biographer, historian Paul Buhle, "No one, not even DeLeon by this time, wrote more regularly for The Daily People.
 Fraina's most important journalistic task while on the staff of The Daily People was covering the 1913 Lawrence Textile Strike, one of the pivotal events of the American labor movement of that decade.
 This strike, in which members of some two dozen nationalities stayed out for weeks to resist a wage reduction, facing violence and arrest, was deeply influential upon Fraina.
-It was there that the Industrial Workers of the World had their day in the sun — and the revolutionary possibilities seemed endless.
+It was there that the Industrial Workers of the World had a moment of national spotlight which made many revolutionary possibilities for the IWW.

 Early in 1914, Fraina resigned from the Socialist Labor Party.
-He remained politically active, however, and in the fall of 1914 he became the editor of The New Review, an urbane theoretical magazine launched by New York socialists in January a year previously.
-Fraina remained at the head of the editorial board of that publication until its termination early in 1916 owing to lack of funds.
-A few months later Fraina landed another position as a magazine editor, this time as the chief of Isadora Duncan's Modern Dance.
+He remained politically active, however, and in the fall of 1914 he became the editor of The New Review, an urbane theoretical magazine launched by New York socialists in January the year prior.
+Fraina remained at the head of the editorial board of that publication until its termination early in 1916 due to lack of funds.
+A few months later, Fraina landed another position as a magazine editor, this time as the chief of Isadora Duncan's Modern Dance.